pbpranavk/websockets_react_rails_todo/README.md

 - I used action cable to create a channel called updates channel
 - Whenever a new todo is created or an existing todo is updated or deleted, an array updated todo objects are sent to the websocket channel.

+To Run BE:

+- bundle install
+- rails s -p 8000

 ### Frontend

 - Frontend of this application is built with React.